We are now presenting live interactive webinars. If you are unable to attend the live webinar, you will be able to see the recorded webinar.

 Some of the material presented at these webinars may cause emotional triggers.
 If you are in need of additional resources please contact us.
 These webinars are not intended to provide counseling services, whether medical, psychological or of any other kind, nor to diagnose, prevent, cure or treat any disease, disorder or injury.
 These webinars are certainly not intended to replace the advice of a physician.
 If you need expert advice, please consult a competent professional.
 These webinars are only intended for “educational” use and they should only be used as a guide.

-Live interactive webinar that will cover first responder substance abuse.
+Live interactive webinar that will cover childhood trauma and the brain.
 This webinar will also be recorded in case you cannot attend the live webinar.
 Registration is required.
 Click on the Find Out More button for further details.

-Live interactive webinar that will cover first responder wellness.
+Live interactive webinar that will cover a culture of wellness.
 This webinar will also be recorded in case you cannot attend the live webinar.
 Registration is required.
 Click on the Find Out More button for further details.

-Live interactive webinar that will cover first responder foundations and families.
+Live interactive webinar that will cover First Responder emotional stability.
 This webinar will also be recorded in case you cannot attend the live webinar.
 Registration is required.
 Click on the Find Out More button for further details.

-Live interactive webinar that will cover first responder mental health treatment.
+Live interactive webinar that will cover First Responder mental health and wellness.
 This webinar will also be recorded in case you cannot attend the live webinar.
 Registration is required.
 Click on the Find Out More button for further details.

 Thanksgiving Break- Happy Thanksgiving!